wavefrontHQ/integrations/envoy/README.md

 If you do not have the Wavefront Collector for Kubernetes installed on your Kubernetes cluster, follow these instructions to add it to your cluster by using [Helm](https://docs.wavefront.com/kubernetes.html#kubernetes-quick-install-using-helm) or performing [Manual Installation](https://docs.wavefront.com/kubernetes.html#kubernetes-manual-install).

-**NOTE**: Make sure the auto-discovery and annotation based discovery is enabled in Wavefront Collector configuration.
+**NOTE**: The auto-discovery and annotation based discovery are enabled by default in Wavefront Collector configuration.

 ```
 enableDiscovery: true
 ...
 ...
 discovery:
-  disable_annotation_discovery: true
+  disable_annotation_discovery: false
 ```